Why it is important

 Actions to support this objective

-- Championing actions and initiatives that help address poverty and food insecurity, including fair wages and financial support.
+- Champion actions and initiatives that help address poverty and food insecurity, including fair wages and financial support.

-- Raising awareness of how residents can increase their incomes, including helping them to access any financial support they may qualify for.
+- Raise awareness of how residents can increase their incomes, including helping them to access any financial support they may qualify for.

-- Developing and sustaining programmes that improve access to healthy food for people on low incomes.
+- Develop and sustain programmes that improve access to healthy food for people on low incomes.

-Help those in need of support to access affordable and inclusive food initiatives.
+Objective 2 - Help those in need of support to access affordable and inclusive food initiatives

 With more people experiencing food insecurity and sometimes having to choose between heating and eating, rising numbers of people are turning to food aid services.